KreutzerCode/wp-wingman/README.md

 - Possibility to save the plugin slugs collected via the Wordpress API in a file.
 - Provides a summary and the option to save the results in a file.
 - Supports the parallel execution of plugin slug checks.
+- Passive mode for detecting unknown plugins in the web content of the target site.

 ## Functionality

 The Purpose of this devensive Penetation testing tool to check every installed Plugin on a target system.
 It utilizes the WordPress Plugins API to fetch plugin slugs based on a specified tag.
 And runs it against the target system.
 The user can specify optional arguments to change the plugin search or plugin check procedure.
+In addition, during the check, the user has the option of having the content of the target site checked for additional plugins, which are most likely to be premium or custom plugins.

 ## Intentions